jacobjwebber/hugo_blog/content/post/simulation.md

 higher order universe, what does that make our creators?

-Here we move away from the realm of science and into the realm of belief
-- where, whatever Elon Musk or Richard Dawkins might tell you, somebody proficient in computer programming and familiar with the laws of physics is no better qualified to provide solutions than any of the great thinkers who has considered these unanswerable questions before.
+Here we move away from the realm of science and into the realm of belief where, whatever Elon Musk or Richard Dawkins might tell you, somebody proficient in computer programming and familiar with the laws of physics is no better qualified to provide solutions than any of the great thinkers who has considered these unanswerable questions.